Managing Stress and Anxiety

 When self-regulating is difficult or impossible

 For some people, emotions may be too difficult to self-regulate, and worry or anxiety may be a constant feature.
-This may be because there is a difference in how the brain's signals work, and seeking professional help or medical advice may be the best way forward.
+This may be because there is a difference in how the brain's signals work, and seeking medical advice may be the best way forward.

 I have included some links to external resources below that may be helpful to you.